Pikmin: Gameplay

-Pikmin 4 introduced two other types: Ice Pikmin, which can work during the day like most Pikmin; and Glow Pikmin, which are primarily used during the newly introduced night expeditions, can also be used during the day within caves.
-Ice Pikmin can freeze enemies and bodies of water, and are invulnerable to being frozen, at the cost of having low attack power.
-They can freeze enemies by attacking them enough, or by being eaten, similarly to White Pikmin.
-With the Offensive Method, Ice Pikmin trigger a sort of "Freeze Meter", and if the ring fills, the enemy is frozen.
+Pikmin 4 introduced two other types: Ice Pikmin, which can work during the day like most Pikmin; and Glow Pikmin, which are primarily used during the newly introduced night expeditions and can also be used during the day within caves.
+Ice Pikmin can freeze enemies and bodies of water, and are invulnerable to being frozen at the cost of having low attack power.
+They can freeze enemies by attacking them enough, or by being eaten, similarly to the White Pikmin.
+With the Offensive Method, Ice Pikmin trigger a sort of "Freeze Meter"; if the ring fills, the enemy is frozen.
 But with the Sacrificial Method, the ring fills significantly upon death, like how the White Pikmin kill their attacker on death.
 They can float on bodies of water when the water isn't frozen.
 Depending on the size of the body of water, you may need a whole party of Ice Pikmin to freeze it, leaving only the player and Oatchi left.
 Glow Pikmin are immune to all the elements of fire, water, electricity, and poison, and can stun enemies when a group is charged together.
 While they may be used freely at night, they are only accessible during the day within caves and must be summoned using glow seeds, which are gathered from nighttime expeditions.
 Pikmin 4 readjusted the previous Pikmin types again.
 Bomb rocks are no longer carried by the Pikmin.
 Instead, they are items the player can acquire and use at their discretion.
 Rock Pikmin can now be crushed on hard surfaces, and when taking elemental damage.
-They also cannot dig fast like Yellow Pikmin, who dig even faster than before.
+They also cannot dig fast like Yellow Pikmin, who now dig even faster than before.
 Purple Pikmin's attack strength is the same as in Pikmin 3, but their shockwave stun returns and gives them extra damage upon impact.

 Outside of coloration, all types of Pikmin share the same method of indicating their strength and swiftness: the stalk atop their heads will sport either a leaf, bud or flower, which develops when Pikmin are fed nectar or left planted in the ground for a certain amount of time.
 By extension, all types of Pikmin are stored in their respective motherships, referred to as "Onions", for safety after sunset, as they are vulnerable to nocturnal predators.
 The Onions play a vital role in Pikmin reproduction: when any food, such as prey or pellets, is delivered to an Onion, it propagates seeds, which grow and are plucked from the ground as fully developed Pikmin.
 An Onion serves as an incubator for all Pikmin of its respective color, housing the Pikmin.
-The Onions travel alongside Olimar as he flies to different locations on the planet.
+The Onions travel alongside Olimar as he flies to different locations on the planet PNF-404.